metapieman/uk-house-prices/README.md

 domestic-E06000010-Kingston-upon-Hull-City-of
 ```

 Unfortunately, not all properties appear in the EPC dataset.
-This means that when creating price per-square-metre plots (see below), some sales in the Land Registry data go unused.
+This means that when creating price per square metre plots (see below), some sales in the Land Registry data go unused.
 This seems unavoidable.

-## Creating price per-square-metre plots
+## Creating price per square metre plots

 To specify a list of wards and/or postcodes to plot, you must save a JSON file inside <code>plots/per_square_metre/groupings/</code>.
 You will find two sample JSON files in the repo: <code>ward_example.json</code> and <code>postcode_example.json</code>.
 The latter file looks like this: